asalom/swifttalking.com/_posts/2018-11-15-writing-mocks-manually-in-swift.md

 }
 ```

 So far so good.
-The next step will be testing the interactions of `UserPresenter` with its dependencies.
+We can see now how `UserPresenter` depends and interacts with both the repository and the view.
+The next step will be testing those interactions.
 To do this, we'll go to our test target and create two new classes: `UserViewMock` and `UserRepositoryMock`.
-They will implement the protocols that we defined earlier.
+They will implement the protocols that we defined earlier which will allow us to inject them into `UserPresenter`.

 ```swift
 class UserViewMock: UserView {